Zentle-Git/Zentle-Git/README.md

 - 👀 I’m interested in UX Development & Python/Pandas.
 - 🌱 I’m currently learning advanced HTML/CSS/Javascripting without Bootstrap or non-code solutions.
 - 💞️ I’m looking to collaborate on nothing right now.
 Maybe later? :D
-- 📫 How to reach me: ZentleYT@proton.me
+- 📫 How to reach me: Zentle-Git@proton.me
 - 😄 Pronouns: He/Him, They/Them
 - ⚡ Fun fact: I have a background in Chemistry, Physics, and Social Health Sciences.